 258. Dimensions of Units.-It has been assumed above that a velocity can be expressed in centimetres per second; for velocity is rate of change of place, and it is clear that if change of place may be measured as a length in centimetres, the rate of change of place will be measured by the number of centimetres through which the body moves in unit of time.
 It is impossible, indeed, to express a velocity without regarding it as the quotient of a certain number of units of length divided by a certain number of units of time.
+In other words, a velocity = a length or, adopting L as a symbol for length, and T as a

-In other words, a velocity = $\frac{a \operatorname{length}}{a \operatorname{time}}$; or, adopting L as a symbol for length, and T as a symbol for time, $V = \frac{L}{T}$, which is still more conveniently written $V = L \times T^{-1}$. in a similar way acceleration being rate of change of velocity, we have $A = \frac{V}{T} = \frac{L}{T\times T} = \frac{L}{T^2} = L\times T^{-\frac{3}{2}}$.
-Now these physical quantities, "velocity," and "acceleration," are respectively always quantities of the same nature, no matter whether the centimetre, or the inch, or the mile, be taken as the unit of length, or the second or any other interval be taken as the unit of time.
+= $\frac{\text{a length}}{\text{a time}}$; or, adopting L as a symbol for length, and T as a symbol for time, $V = \frac{L}{T}$, which is still more conveniently written the unit of time.
 Hence we say that these abstract equations express the "dimensions" of those quantities with respect to the fundamental quantities length and time.
 A little consideration will show the student that the following will therefore be the dimensions of the various units mentioned above:-